ezweave/pretty-functional/README.md

 * As Knuth has always pointed out (in his long running, yet to be complete series [_The Art of Computer Programming_](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming)), Computer Science is really equal parts science, art, and hackery (my term).
 There will be some math in this volume.
 There will be some art.
 And there will be a lot of hackery.
 * As a youth, I often felt that Computer Science was akin to some weird Alchemy.
 Some mystical, though not fantastical, art that the lay person would never understand.
 But darkness cannot live where light penetrates (I say that to myself in an Ian McCellan as Gandalf voice or maybe it's a Harry Potter thing), and I hope this book sheds some light on an oft bandied about topic that might seem inscrutable.
 * You will learn enough to be dangerous.
 Do I consider myself an expert in _any_ discipline of Computer Science?
 To be blunt, hell no.  Writing this has been a good refresher for your author and it should be good for you, but it is far from complete.
 There is no such thing as "complete" in any remotely scientific discipline.
 There is only the earnest need to improve and expand.
+* This is just a tool.
+There are many ways to skin a cat (or [four](https://www.youtube.com/watch?v=cUcjn1CuRZI), RIP [Harris](https://en.wikipedia.org/wiki/Harris_Wittels)).
+Getting familiar with something makes you more inclined to use it.

 [Table of Contents](#table-of-contents)